 BRIDGE was started in 2009 and is a registered non-profit organisation.
 BRIDGE came about because of the realisation that a critical part of the problem in education in South Africa is that stakeholders do not sufficiently share, adopt and implement what works.
 Pockets of successful practice, operating in silos, have consequently failed to improve the education system in an impactful, lasting and sustained manner.

+In support of its mission, BRIDGE works with a wide range of stakeholders through convening communities of practice and in the context of collaborative projects.
 BRIDGE believes that complex problems require the views of diverse stakeholders in order to solve them.
 BRIDGE stakeholders include representatives from civil society, government, funders, educational practitioners, learners, teachers, principals, parents, research organisations, universities and unions.

-BRIDGE’s facilitation in the Communities of Practice makes certain not only that resources and knowledge are shared (both internally and beyond) but also that innovative ideas are generated through joint problem-solving activity.
-Communities of Practice are not just gatherings of people with similar interests; they are activist by nature and are made up of practitioners who commit to engaging and working together to increase the impact of their work and to create systemic change.
+BRIDGE’s facilitation in the communities of practice makes certain not only that resources and knowledge are shared (both internally and beyond) but also that innovative ideas are generated through joint problem-solving activity.
+Communities of practice are not just gatherings of people with similar interests; they are activist by nature and are made up of practitioners who commit to engaging and working together to increase the impact of their work and to create systemic change.

 We need to spend more time networking and sharing our experiences and challenges so that we can all learn from each other.
 I would like to commend BRIDGE for putting these sessions together.
 BRIDGE is setting up a knowledge bank that is, I think, invaluable in South Africa – these meetings bring together a wealth of knowledge and experience that will improve education as a whole, which in turn will help develop the country.